zulip/zulip/docs/tutorials/documenting-api-endpoints.md

 find the corresponding URL pattern in `zprojects/urls.py` and examining the backend function that the URL pattern points to.

+To understand how arguments are specified in Zulip backend endpoints, read our [REST API tutorial][rest-api-tutorial], paying special attention to the details of how `REQ` works.

+[rest-api-tutorial]: ../tutorials/writing-views.html#writing-api-rest-endpoints

 Be careful here!
-There's no currently automated testing verifying that the arguments match the code.
+There's no currently automated testing verifying that the arguments match the code, so you need to be sure that you understand precisely how each argument is formatted.

 ## Displaying example payloads/responses